 - ENWL's electricity distribution licence includes the obligation in standard licence condition 40 to maintain an investment grade issuer credit rating; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - Management has prepared, and the Directors have reviewed, Group budgets for the year ending 31 March 2022 and forecasts covering the period to the end of the current price review in 2023.
-These forecasts include projections and cash flow forecasts, including covenant compliance considerations.
+These forecasts include projections and cash forecasts, including covenant flow compliance considerations.
 Inherent in forecasting is an element of uncertainty and our forecasts have been sensitised for possible changes in the key assumptions, including RPI and under recoveries of allowed revenue.
 This analysis demonstrates that there is sufficient headroom on key covenants and that there are sufficient resources available to the Group within the forecast period;

-- Assessment of the significance and ongoing development of the COVID-19 pandemic; and - Short-term liquidity requirements are forecast to be met from the Group's operating cash flows and short-term deposit balances.
-A further £269m of committed undrawn bank facilities of £50m in ENWL, £39m in NWEN plc and £180m in NWEN (Holdings) are available from lenders; these have availability periods of more than one year.
-Whilst the utilisation of these facilities is subject to gearing covenant restrictions, 12-month projections to 31 May 2022 indicate there significant headroom on these covenants.
+- Assessment of the significance and rapid development of the COVID-19 impact.
+The Directors have reviewed our assumptions behind demand projections, financial performance and liquidity, and assessed Company resilience to a reduction in income bought about by reduced electricity demand; and - Short-term liquidity requirements are forecast to be met from the Group's operating cash flows and short-term deposit balances.
+A further £269m of committed undrawn bank facilities of £50m in ENWL, £39m in NWEN plc and £180m in the Company are available from lenders; these have availability periods of more than one year.
+Whilst the utilisation of these facilities is subject to gearing covenant restrictions, 12-month projections to 31 May 2022 indicate there is significant headroom on these covenants.